itsmartinwho/foresight-cdss-mvp/docs/architecture.md

 *   `src/app/`: Contains Next.js App Router specific files, including page entry points and the global layout.
     *   `layout.tsx`: Defines the root layout, including global components like `GlassHeader` and `GlassSidebar`.
-    *   `ForesightApp.tsx`: A client component that acts as the main view router, determining which specific view to render based on `usePathname()`.
     *   `page.tsx`, `patients/page.tsx`, etc.: Entry points for different routes.
-These typically just render `<ForesightApp />` which then handles the actual content display.
+These typically just render the main application component (e.g. `<ForesightApp />`) which then handles the actual content display based on the route.
 *   `src/components/`: Houses all React components.
+    *   `ForesightApp.tsx`: A client component that acts as the main view router, determining which specific view component from `src/components/views/` to render based on `usePathname()`.
     *   `layout/`: Components related to the overall page structure (e.g., `GlassHeader.tsx`, `GlassSidebar.tsx`).
     *   `views/`: Components representing distinct screens or major sections of the application (e.g., `DashboardView.tsx`, `PatientsListView.tsx`, `PatientWorkspaceView.tsx`).
     *   `ui/`: Generic, reusable UI elements (e.g., buttons, inputs, cards) potentially from a library like `shadcn/ui` or custom-built.